what is a Tintype?

 4) Will Bright studio lights and even brighter flash traumatize them (more so than a treat can heal)?

 my hope is for this process to be enjoyed by all that engage in it.

 Need to Reschedule or Cancel?

 it happens.
 Please reach out to reschedule or cancel at least 48 hrs before your appointment. deposits may be retained without proper notice of cancelations to cover costs of chemistry mixed for your session.

 when to expect your Tintype after a session?

 After we have created your tintype there are a few more steps to ensure it will last the next 170 years.

 I add a coat of wax to protect the image once it is dry.
 I then scan your tintype creating a high resolution image that will be emailed to you.
 By this point, we will have hopefully discussed the best option for receiving your tintype between local pick-up or mailing them to you.
-If you prefer tintypes be shipped, you can expect them to be on their way to you within a week of your session.
+If you prefer tintypes be shipped, you can expect them to be on their way to you within 10-14 days of your session.

 please reach out!
 I look forward to our collaboration on something special.